jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 will generate more points than alarms tracking the CPU Utilization defined on each instances by the directive `cloudwatch.ec2.alarm00.configuration_url` and, so, scaling decisions will be more influenced by the Load Balancer response time that other alarm sources.

-Note: Technically, in order to recude Cloudwatch cost associated with GetMetricData API calls, the calculation *Sum(NonTriggeredAlarmGeneratedPoints_withNoDividerMeta ) / NbOfServingInstances* is working with cached data as much as possible synthetized by a weighted algorithm based on data age (recent data have more weight than older ones).
+Note: Technically, in order to reduce Cloudwatch cost associated with GetMetricData API calls, the calculation *Sum(NonTriggeredAlarmGeneratedPoints_withNoDividerMeta ) / NbOfServingInstances* is working with cached data as much as possible synthetized by a weighted algorithm based on data age (recent data have more weight than older ones).
 This algorithm is influenced by the [`cloudwatch.metrics.time_for_full_metric_refresh`](CONFIGURATION_REFERENCE.md#cloudwatchmetricstime_for_full_metric_refresh) parameter.

 ## Unmanaged alarms

 CloneSquad can use Cloudwatch Alarms that are not created/terminated by itself to take scaling decisions.
-Typical use-case is to leverage outside-of-the-fleet metrics like response times of Load Balancers, SQS queues or Custom metrics specific to applications.
+Typical use-case is to leverage *outside-of-the-fleet* metrics like response times of Load Balancers, length of SQS queues or Custom metrics specific to applications.

 Ex:

 	cloudwatch.ec2.alarmXX.configuration_url: alarmname:<Cloudwatch_alarm_name>[,BaselineThreshold=0.200[,Divider=1]]

-The main difference with managed alarms is that there is no alarm specification YAML file; only a Cloudwatch name.
+The main difference with managed alarms is that there is no alarm specification YAML file; only a Cloudwatch Alarm name.

-It is not an error to define a CloneSquad alarm pointing to a non-existing Cloudwatch alarm: It will be safely ignored.
+It is NOT an error to define a CloneSquad alarm pointing to a non-existing Cloudwatch alarm: It will be safely ignored.